Balkan Trip Itinerary

 Days 15-16: Dubrovnik

-No trip to this part of the world would be complete without a stop in Dubrovnik.
+Of course, no trip to this part of the world would be complete without a stop in Dubrovnik.
 Make the short drive south from the peninsula.
 Take a break at the fascinating town of Ston before you leave the peninsula if you haven’t already seen it.

 I advise staying within the walled city of Dubrovnik if you can but there are so many to choose from in this area that you’re sure to find something to suit you.
 Stay 2 nights.